This post will introduce you to Google Scholar and show you how to use it more effectively to help you in your research process.

 If the library does not have full text access to your article, you can request this article using Interlibrary Loan (ILL).
 Find out more information on ILL here.

-If you have questions with any of the steps in this process, stop by the research services desk and a reference librarian will happily teach you how to find that article you are looking for.
+If you have questions with any of the steps in this process, stop by the research desk (1st floor, Library Addition) and a reference librarian will happily teach you how to find that article you are looking for.